palexus/Lyrics-webscraping/README.md

 This project was made to learn the basics of webscraping and text classification.
 It scrapes the lyrics of your favorite bands (lyrics.com) and then you can type in a text and it will tell you to which band it probably belongs.

+The focus lied on the scraping.
+The model for text classification is therefore very simple.

 # How to use it?

 Clone this project and create a new environement, e.g.